kjolley/BIGSdb_documentation/dbase_setup.rst

     throughout the HTML interface wherever formatting can be applied (main body of text) and overrides the value set in 'db_description'.
 Currently only supports *\*italics\** and **\*\*bold\*\***.

+* genome_submissions

+  * Enable link to genome submissions (automated submission system): either 'yes' or 'no', default 'yes'.
+  * To enable, you will also need to set isolate_submissions="yes".

 * isolate_database